bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 Optional criteria (some could become requirements):

-- Does not show "received from" Bitcoin addresses in the UI
 - Website serving executable code or requiring authentication is included in the [HSTS preload list](https://hstspreload.org/)
-- If user has exclusive access over its private keys:
-  - Supports HD wallets (BIP32)
-  - Provides users with step to print or write their wallet seed on setup
-  - Uses a strong KDF and key stretching for wallet storage and backups
-  - On desktop platform:
-    - Encrypt the wallet by default

 ### Adding a wallet